Centeva/Collie/README.md

 # Collie

-Collie is a devops tool to help with Unitely.
+Collie is an internal devops tool to help with cluster maintenance.

 ## Table of Contents